 Your Primary Choice is where you want to be; your current reality is where you are, and the steps or actions you take are the PATH or the Secondary Choices you take to get to THERE.

 If you are an athlete, are you training to train, or is there a Primary Choice (THERE) to be achieved?
 Olympic athletes train to get the Gold Medal.
-The training is a Secondary Choice to help get them to the Primary Choice.
+The training is a secondary choice to help them get to the primary choice.
 Training is the PATH to THERE from HERE.

 You have more energy when focused on the Primary Choice versus focused on training.
 That is the power of Primary and Secondary Choices.
 When engaged with Secondary Choices, you may lose sight of why you are doing it.
 That is the time to remind yourself of the Primary Choice.
 “I may not enjoy this training, but I want to enjoy the Gold Medal!”